-Meet Sana and Yasmine who were forced to leave Syria after their house was bombed.
+Sana and Yasmine were forced to leave Syria after their house was bombed.
 They were short on food and were confined to just a single room with 13 others for 2 weeks to try and stay safe.
-Yasmine had to go through the tragedy of seeing her father been shot.
+Yasmine had to go through the tragedy of seeing her father being shot.

 Support Refugee Action

-We delve more into this topic in our article 4 Ways Your Spare Room Could Save a Life
+We delve deeper into this topic in our article: Your spare room could save a life.